Foss Leach: Archaeological fieldwork

 From the mid-1970s, Leach's fieldwork took him beyond New Zealand.
 He participated in two archaeological surveys with Jim Specht for the Australian Museum, on Norfolk Island in 1976, and in the Kandrian district of Southwest New Britain, Papua New Guinea in 1979.

 In 1977–1978 he carried out archaeological research on a Polynesian outlier in the Outer Eastern Solomon Islands with Janet Davidson, with a thorough survey and two major excavations in Taumako.
 A rock shelter, Te Ana Tavatava, provided the basis for a cultural sequence of nearly 3000 years for Taumako, while the Namu burial mound provided a wealth of material culture from the last millennium.
 With the full agreement of the Taumako people, the human remains were taken to New Zealand for specialist study and much has been learned about individual life histories, diet, health and disease.
 The remains have since been repatriated to Solomon Islands.

 The Taumako project was soon followed by survey and excavations on Kapingamarangi atoll in the Federated States of Micronesia with Graeme Ward.
 Leach then assisted one of his PhD students with excavations in the Yap islands in Micronesia in 1983.
 He carried out a thorough archaeological survey of the island of Singapore for the National Museum of Singapore in 1987, and assisted Shizuo Oda in an archaeological survey of the Izu Islands and Bonin Islands(Ogasawara Islands), between Japan and the Mariana Islands in 1989.

 In his Pacific fieldwork, as in New Zealand, Leach has lived up to his conviction that fieldwork should always be published in full.
-Failure to publish beyond preliminary reports had dogged much of the professional archaeological fieldwork in New Zealand in the 1950s and 1960s.
 His commitment to publication led him to take on the position of business manager and de facto production manager of the New Zealand Journal of Archaeology for the 30 years of its existence, from 1979 to 2008.
-This involved a great deal of hands-on work, including packing and mailing out each issue.